 The popularity of the track with its nonsense lyrics appealed to both young and old fans alike and being written for a singer of somewhat limited ability (sorry Ringo fans!) it's a perfect bathroom tune.

-This song made famous by S Club 7 in 2000 has an enduring popularity due to its use in the CBBC series L.A.
+This song made famous by S Club 7 in 2000 enjoys enduring popularity due to its use in the CBBC series L.A.
 7 and the dance routine that goes with it.